bm-metamorph/MetaMorph/README.md

 export METAMORPH_CONFIGPATH=<path of config.yaml location>
 export REDFISH_SLEEPTIME_SECS=10 //time duration in between subsequent redfish API calls.
-Default = 120 secs export METAMORPH_LOG_LEVEL= 1 // default is DEBUG, 1 = INFO 2 = WARN 3 = ERROR
+Default = 120 secs export METAMORPH_POWERCHANGE_TIMEOUT=300 //To handle Nodes that are powered off at the start of RAID Creation. export METAMORPH_LOG_LEVEL= 1 // default is DEBUG, 1 = INFO 2 = WARN 3 = ERROR

 1. To Run the Controller